top of page

 We set out to make out of home ads that didn’t just fill space; we wanted them to stand out.
 Our goal was to bring smart, visually engaging concepts to traditional media, making sure each piece felt purposeful, on-brand, and worth a second look.

-For each format, I focused on designing for quick comprehension and visual impact.
+I focused on designing for quick comprehension and visual impact.
 That meant using bold type, intentional hierarchy, and strong imagery, all while staying rooted in brand standards.
-Whether it was a passing car or a sidewalk-level charging station, the goal was to stop people in their tracks (or at least slow their scroll, IRL).
+Whether it was a passing car or a street-level charging station, the goal was to stop people in their tracks.

 I created wraps for windows and cars used at local agent offices, incorporating region-specific messaging or imagery while maintaining consistency across locations.
 These needed to be eye-catching but also legible at a glance, with layouts that adapted to tricky surfaces or changing dimensions.